codechecks/docs/how-to-build-X.md

 1. Obtain screenshots of the current state of the app.
 Use one of many libraries to make screenshots of storybook or make screenshots during E2E tests.
-1. Save collection of screenshots for **current** commit using Storage API.
+1. Save directory with screenshots for **current** commit using Storage API — `saveDirectory` method.
-1. Retrieve previously saved screenshots for **base** branch from the Storage API.
+1. Retrieve previously saved screenshots for **base** branch from the Storage API — `getDirectory` method.
 1. Compare screenshots using one of many libraries available on NPM and create HTML report describing all changes etc.
-1. Upload the HTML report as normal artifact — artifacts are browserable by default.
+1. Upload the HTML report as normal artifact — artifacts are browserable by default — `saveDirectory` method.
-1. Obtain the URL to the uploaded HTML report and attach it to Github PR by using Report API.
+1. Obtain the URL to the uploaded HTML report and attach it to Github PR by using Report API — `getArtifactLink` method.

 Using similar logic you can implement code coverage tracking, performance tracking and basically whatever you want.